 July 27 – August 7, 2015, Monday through Friday, 9-4:30pm

-PNCA’s biennial Boundary Crossings aims to foster innovation and creativity by exploring animated spaces, expanded screens, and cinema.
-This two-week institute embraces the hybrid moving image by combining digital technology, fine art practices, and critical theory.
+Boundary Crossings explores animated spaces, expanded screens, and cinema.
+It embraces the hybrid moving image by combining digital technology, fine art practices, and critical theory.

 Rolling admission until Institute has filled.

 About Rose Bond, Institute Director

 Rose Bond produces work at the juncture of animation, architecture, and the street.
 She has received honors from the American Film Institute, The Princess Grace Foundation, and the National Endowment for the Arts.
 Her large-scale, site-specific installations navigate the allegories of place.
 In 2012 she completed a prototype for a media installation in the Smithsonian’s Arts & Industries Building.
 Other installations include “Broadsided!” at Exeter Castle 2010; “Intra Muros”, shown during the 2007 Platform International Animation Festival and reprised for the Holland Animation Film Festival, Utrecht, 2008, and Nuit Blanche, Toronto 2011.
 She is an associate professor and department chair in Animated Arts at the Pacific Northwest College of Art. www.rosebond.com

 As Oregon’s flagship college of art and design since 1909, PNCA has helped shape the region’s visual arts landscape for more than a century.
 Today PNCA is a dynamic platform for 21st century art and design education at its new campus in the heart of downtown Portland.